madhurabindu/SOLID/README.md

   <i>A module should be open for extension but closed for modification.</i>
 </p>

+We should write our mod- ules so that they can be extended, without requiring them to be modified.
+In other words, we want to be able to change what the modules do, without changing the source code of the modules.

 ### LISKOV Principle
 <p align="center">
   <i>Subclasses should be substitutable for their base classes.</i>